rericsson/faasdtf/README.md

 ```
 hcloud_token = "<your-token-here>"
 ```

+You will want to update vars.tf to your preferred server name, server type and SSH key.

 Then you can run `terraform init` and `terraform plan` to see what is going to be created.
 If it looks good, run `terraform apply` to create the server.

 After `terraform apply` returns the IP address, login in to that server using ssh and get the generated password with `cat /var/lib/faasd/secrets/basic-auth-password`.
 With the password, login as user `admin` to `http:<ip address>:8080\ui`